-C. Memoranda of Law Unless prior permission has been granted, memoranda of law in support of and in opposition to motions are limited to 20 pages, and reply memoranda are limited to 10 pages.
-Memoranda of 10 pages or more shall contain a table of contents and table of authorities.
+B. Memoranda of Law Unless prior permission has been granted, memoranda of law in support of and in opposition to motions are limited to 7,000 words, and reply memoranda are limited to 3,500 words.
+Memoranda of 3,500 words or more shall contain a table of contents and table of authorities.
 Memoranda shall be in at least 12-point type, both text and footnotes.
+If filed by a party who is not represented by an attorney and handwritten or prepared with a typewriter, briefs in support of and in response to a motion may not exceed 20 pages, and reply briefs may not exceed 10 pages.

-D. Filing of Motion Papers Motion papers shall be filed promptly after service.

-E. Oral Arguments on Motions Parties may request oral argument by letter at the time their moving, opposing, or reply papers are filed.
-The Court will determine whether argument will be heard and, if so, will advise counsel of the argument date.

-F. Court Appearances The Court encourages senior lawyers to allow junior lawyers the opportunity to argue in court, whether at a conference, hearing, trial, or otherwise.
+- C. Filing of Motion Papers Motion papers shall be filed promptly after service. - D. Oral Arguments on Motions Parties may request oral argument by letter at the time their moving, opposing, or reply papers are filed.
+The Court will determine whether argument will be heard and, if so, will advise counsel of the argument date. - E. Court Appearances The Court encourages senior lawyers to allow junior lawyers the opportunity to argue in court, whether at a conference, hearing, trial, or otherwise.
 Indeed, the Court prefers that the lawyer most familiar with an issue argue it in court, regardless of seniority.
 The Court may permit more than one lawyer to argue for a party where doing so would create the opportunity for a junior lawyer to argue.
-Counsel may inform the Court in advance in the letter requesting oral argument that a junior lawyer is scheduled to argue all or part of a matter.
+Counsel may inform the Court in advance in the letter requesting oral argument that a junior lawyer is scheduled to argue all or part of a matter. - F. Procedures for filing Motions for Default Judgment For motions for default judgment, follow Local Civil Rules 55.1 and 55.2.
+The moving party shall also provide to the Court a proposed Order to Show Cause.